vancong2305/memorize-english-vocabulary/README.md

 - Automatically generate Java files for your project using batch files.
 - Structured and efficient workflow for rapid development.

-## Why do I put Batch Files in the project?
+## Why do i put Batch Files in the project?
 ### `create.bat`
 #### Reason for use